engrjimmy/Jimmy_Majumder/README.md

 # Description
-I am a former NASA researcher with a diverse and dynamic career as a roboticist, researcher, and entrepreneur.
-Currently, I am advancing the frontier of robotics as a Robotics Engineer at QibiTech Inc. in Tokyo, Japan.
-My research interests span cutting-edge fields including Human Intelligence Systems (HIS), Robotics, Mechatronics, Computer Vision, and Artificial Intelligence (AI).
+I am a former NASA researcher, as well as a roboticist, researcher, and entrepreneur.
+Currently, I work as a Robotics Engineer at QibiTech Inc. in Tokyo, Japan.
+My research interests include Human Intelligence Systems (HIS), Robotics, Mechatronics, Computer Vision, and AI.

 # Features